-Financial Services (Finance and Commercial)
+Financial Accounting (Finance and Commercial)

 Financial Services provides sound financial management that complies with legislative requirements and ensures Council's operations continue by accurately accounting and paying all Council's suppliers in an efficient and timely manner.

-This includes: financial accounting services (statutory), accounts payable, and strategic project analysis.
+This includes financial accounting services (statutory), accounts payable, and strategic project analysis.

-The function is also responsible for overseeing/managing the production of Council's Annual Financial Statements, and providing financial and cost-benefit guidance for the organisation in helping make sound financial decisions.
+The team is also responsible for overseeing/ managing the production of Council's Annual Financial Statements as well as providing financial and cost-benefit guidance to the organisation, to help make sound financial decisions.